Sammy Sessions

 Allen Dale "Sammy" Sessions (September 10, 1935 – December 17, 1977) was an American race car driver.

-Born in Nashville, Michigan, Sessions died in a snowmobile racing accident in Alexandria, Minnesota.
+In 1972, he finished 4th in the Indianapolis 500 and won the USAC division title.

+Early life

+Sessions was born in Nashville, Michigan.

+Career

 He drove in the USAC Championship Car series, racing in the 1965-1975 seasons with 62 starts, including the Indianapolis 500 in 1968-1973 and 1975.
 He finished in the top ten 21 times, with his best finish in 4th position on 7 occasions.

 Based on information in "Donald Davidson's Indianapolis 500 Mile Race Annual 1974," Sessions was not given a chance to qualify for the 1974 Indy 500.
 Because of the "fuel crisis," Qualifications were cut to two days in 1974.
 May 11 was a short day of qualifying due to weather; on May 18 qualifications began about 15 minutes late due to administrative delays.
 Sam Sessions was at the line with engine running on May 18 when 6PM arrived.
 There were thirty-three cars in the field, but not everyone who entered in 1974 had a chance to qualify.

 Sessions was also the 1972 USAC Sprint Car Series Champion.

+Death and legacy

+Sessions died in a snowmobile racing accident on the big half-mile oval in Alexandria, Minnesota.
+He was posthumously inducted into the Michigan Motorsports Hall of Fame in 1982.